List of communities in Puerto Rico

-In the archipelago and island of Puerto Rico, there are 78 municipalities serving as second-level administrative divisions, and 902 barrios proper, consisting of 828 barrios and 74 barrios-pueblos, (Note: Those barrios called "barrio-pueblo" were called "pueblo" until they were renamed "barrio-pueblo" by the US 1990 US Census.
+In the archipelago and island of Puerto Rico, there are 78 municipalities which are second-level administrative divisions, and 902 barrios proper, consisting of 828 barrios and 74 barrios-pueblos, (Note: Those barrios called "barrio-pueblo" were called "pueblo" until they were renamed "barrio-pueblo" by the US 1990 US Census.
 However, the locals, who don't work with the Census, still call it just "pueblo", or "el pueblo" (the pueblo)) serving as third-level divisions.
 Barrios are subdivided into numerous subbarrios, districts, communities, and/or sectors.
-As a U.S. territory without sovereignty, Puerto Rico does not have first-level administrative divisions akin to regions, states, provinces, or departments.
+In 2010, ten of the barrios are further subdivided into 145 subbarrios.
+(There is no United States equivalent to subbarrios.)
+Furthermore, as a U.S. territory without sovereignty, Puerto Rico does not have first-level administrative divisions akin to regions, states, provinces, or departments.

 The following is a list of the 902 barrios, and some subbarrios, including the 40 subbarrios of Santurce, which is a barrio of San Juan, and communities (comunidad, on the U.S. Census) arranged in alphabetical order.